plone/training/docs/theming/theme_scratch.md

 ## Create theme

 In the next steps we're going to add a theme to our package.
 We'll use plonecli for that again.
-We will use the template `theme_basic` here.
+We use the template `theme_basic` here.

-Step into package directory:
+Step into the package directory:

 ```{code-block} shell
 $ cd plonetheme.munich